gabycasper007/megasoftcalculator/README.md

 # Testing the app

-Run `npm test` in the project folder.
+Run `npm test` in the project root directory.
 This will test both front and back end.
 If you want to test them individually, you can run `npm run test-react` or `npm run test-server`.